bryceweiner/petrodollar/doc/build-osx-qt.md

 You need to install XCode with all the options checked so that the compiler and everything is available in /usr not just /Developer.
 XCode is available from the Mac App Store or from https://developer.apple.com/xcode/.
 If you install Xcode 4.3 or later, you'll need to install its command line tools.
 This can be done in `Xcode > Preferences > Downloads > Components` and generally must be re-done or updated every time Xcode is updated.

+You will need to install [XQuartz](https://xquartz.macosforge.org).
+As of OS X Mountain Lion, Apple no longer installs the X11.app by default, which was previously needed to run any X11 applications.
+A full explanation can be found in the Apple knowledge base article [About X11 and OS X](http://support.apple.com/kb/HT5293)

 There's an assumption that you already have `git` installed, as well.
 If not, it's the path of least resistance to install [Github for Mac](https://mac.github.com/) (OS X 10.7+) or [Git for OS X](https://code.google.com/p/git-osx-installer/).
 It is also available via Homebrew or MacPorts.

 You will also need to install [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org/) in order to install library dependencies.
 It's largely a religious decision which to choose, but, as of December 2012, MacPorts is a little easier because you can just install the dependencies immediately - no other work required.
 If you're unsure, read the instructions through first in order to assess what you want to do.
 Homebrew is a little more popular among those newer to OS X.